 ⭐️ Mouth-watering results for little effort

-About Slow Cooker Pulled Pork
+Ultimate Slow Cooker Pulled Pork

-The origins of Pulled Pork go back to southern USA, where pork shoulder was typically cooked slowly outdoors over a barbecue and then shredded and mixed with sauce.
+The origins of BBQ Pulled Pork go back to southern USA, where pork shoulder was typically cooked slowly outdoors over a barbecue and then shredded and mixed with sauce.
 The dish has travelled far and wide, but it hasn’t changed much in variations.

-My recipe is made with chipotle for a bit of spice and a sticky barbecue marinade for that rich, smoky flavour.
-I also use pork shoulder because it works so well.
-If I find there’s some excess fat, I simply remove what’s visible, remove the string, and get it in the slow cooker.
+My recipe is made with chipotle for a bit of spice and a sticky barbecue marinade (the most DELICIOUS pulled pork rub) for that rich, smoky flavour.
+I also use pork shoulder because it’s undoubtedly the best cut of meat for pulled pork.

-- Honey – runny honey is best here.
+- Honey – Runny honey is best here.

-- Balsamic vinegar – use a rich, good quality balsamic if you can.
+- Balsamic vinegar – Use a rich, good quality balsamic if you can.

-- Tomato ketchup – use your regular favourite brand.
+- Tomato ketchup – Use your regular favourite brand.

 3. Once cooked, remove the juices from the pan, remove the fat layer from the liquid and set aside.
 Shred up the pork using two forks.